 Our vision is to create conditions throughout Oxford where excellence in teaching and assessment can thrive.

-What strategic priorities can we help you with in 2022-23?
+What strategic priorities can we help you with?

-In 2022-23, we invite you to work with us on projects related to two key strategic areas: embedding digital education and redesigning summative assessments.
+We invite you to work with us on projects related to three key strategic areas: embedding digital education, integrating academic skills and (re)designing summative assessments.

 To find out about each, view the short videos below and follow the links to further information.